 Walking towards the village, staying on the pavement, head to the old town pump on the opposite side of the road.
 It is instantly recognisable thanks to its unique design.
 Cross the road and head over the stile into your first field.
 Immediately you enter into a landscape of historical significance.
 It is the location of the old Horton Abbey.
 Abbey House is on your right hand side and is said to be remnants of the abbey itself.
 The hollow ahead of you is alleged to be haunted by a monk who once lived in the Abbey.

 Also on your right hand side you can make out the parish church tower of St Wolfrida, named after a Saxon priestess from the abbey.
-The church tower is said to have been designed by John Vanbrugh, who was working on nearby Eastbury House, in Tarrant Gunville.
-Both the building of the tower and the development of Eastbury House match in date (early 18th century) strengthen this argument.
+The church tower is thought to have been designed by John Vanbrugh, who was working on nearby Eastbury House, in Tarrant Gunville.
+Both the building of the tower and the development of Eastbury House match in date (early 18th century) to strengthen this argument.
 Vanbrugh is especially famous for designing Blenheim Palace and Castle Howard – both used in screen adaptations of Queen Victoria.

 Head past the trees, over another stile and continue up the hill.
-Skirt the deep hollow, not only to save effort, but to avoid disturbing any other invisible monks!
+Skirt the deep hollow, not only to save effort, but to avoid disturbing any invisible monks!
 The tower looms above you, but walk away from it, heading to the far left hand corner of the field.
 Once over the next stile, turn right on the track to head for the tower.
 As you approach it, you soon see a small gate that allows you access.

 The Sturt family owned the manor at Horton and it was Lord Humphrey Sturt, MP for Dorset 1754 to 86, who built Horton tower.
-It is a triangular folly, made from brick.
-It contains 6 storeys and is 140ft high.
+It is a triangular folly made from brick, contains 6 storeys and is 140ft high.
 At the time of its construction it was the tallest secular building in Britain.
 The reason for its existence was for Humphrey to watch the hunts when he became too old to ride.
 However, he was 25 in 1750, when it was built, so maybe it was just for fun too, and because he could.
 They were hugely popular in the 18th and 19th centuries so maybe it was purely to impress.

 Over time it fell into disrepair, but other uses have been found for it.
 For a short while it was open to the public and it was also featured in a 1960’s Thomas Hardy film, ‘The Mayor of Casterbridge’.
 It is currently being used as a telecommunications mast which helps to fund its upkeep.

-Be careful on this section of the route.
-There is no pavement and it is a road that has been known to tempt speed.
+Be careful on this section of the route, there is no pavement and it is a road that has been known to tempt speed.
 Thankfully you are not on it for long.
 Turn right, cross over the bridge and take the small road on the left.
 Follow the road along, passing a campsite on your left and a number of private driveways.
 Eventually you reach Knobs Crook where you divert right to start heading up the hill.
 The soft terrain combined with steepness, probably makes this the hardest part of the walk.